 Let’s be honest, as frequently as I share about making care packages easier, sometimes those stinkers fall to the bottom of the to-do list, especially during deployment.
 Shopping, decorating, taking a trip to the post office…there’s a lot of time associated with a care package.
 But an electronic care package?
 A few clicks of the mouse or a few taps on your phone screen and BOOM!
 Your care package is on its way.

 You don’t have to worry about shipping delays.

 You know what stinks?
 Having a beautifully decorated and thoughtfully filled box not arrive on time because of a shipping delay.
 Or, even worse, having a box get lost entirely!
 An electronic care package almost eliminates delivery issues entirely.
-Of course, your loved one does need an internet connection and reliable access to email so you’ll need to keep some delivery considerations in mind.
+Of course, your loved one does need a reliable internet connection, which can be found via these high speed internet options, as well as access to email so you’ll need to keep some delivery considerations in mind.

 You don’t get to decorate a box.

 Decorating a care package will always be my favorite part of the entire process!
 And while it does add extra work, if it’s your favorite part too, skipping it may take away from the fun.
 That’s why I’d recommend electronic care packages for last minute ways to brighten your loved one’s day, not your standard care packages.

 There aren’t any physical contents.

 Sometimes having something to touch, feel and even smell from home makes separation easier.
 An electronic care package doesn’t provide that same level of physical comfort.